RepoClear has a robust and proven risk and default management framework

 The Margin Framework

-A comprehensive Margin framework covers the Initial and Additional Margin requirements, the mark to market in form of Variation Margin.
+A comprehensive Margin framework covers the Initial and Additional Margin requirements, the mark-to-market in the form of Variation Margin.

 Initial and Additional Margin

-The risks associated with the close out of a member’s position are covered through the Initial Margin and Additional margins.
-The core Initial Margin uses a SPAN-like model based on historical market moves.
-Additional Margin covers various forms of concentration risks, idiosyncratic risks and positions with high stress losses compared to the mutualised resources.
+The risks associated with the closeout of a member’s position are covered through the Initial Margin and Additional Margins.
+The core Initial Margin, depending on the type of instrument, uses an analytical (VAR/Expected shortfall) model or a PIMM (Parametrical Initial Margin Model) model both based on historical market moves.
+Additional Margin covers various forms of risks such as concentration risks, idiosyncratic risks and positions with high-stress losses compared to the mutualised resources.

 In the event of a Clearing Member default, these pre-emptive safeguards dramatically limit the impact arising from the failure.
 The defaulted portfolio could be hedged with the guidance of the Default Management Group to reduce its risk, and then auctioned off.